Chapter 15 - Prelude to the Last Dance?

 Brett and I had not talked in a while, but here he was calling to tell me about a network of innovators he was putting together to fund projects that had some part of the future in their DNA.
 He thought what I was intending to do with Story Studio would be the perfect fit for them.

-While we continued to get ready for the surgery in August, I was feeling well enough to begin taking meetings with some of these new funders and think about what else I wanted to get done before I was back in bed again.
+While we continued to get ready for the surgery in August, I was feeling well enough to begin taking meetings with some of these new funder types and think about what else I wanted to get done before I was back in bed again.
 There were two immediate things.
 One was re-scheduling the video shoot with Beena and Barry.
-I needed to complete the Polarity course creation by the end of July.
+We needed to complete the Polarity course by the end of July.
 We ended up shooting the course in late May.
 Here are two of the segments.

 I also was invited to a reunion of sorts of the Vote Common Good gang.
 It was taking place at The Mountain Film Festival in Telluride, Colorado.
 Telluride was one of my favorite areas in Colorado.
 Back in the early nineties, I had considered moving the Phillips POV Group there.
 That thought ended up being a fantasy.
 The reunion was being paid for by one of my friends who was a major funder of the VCG project.
-I wanted to stay in touch with him and I thought it would be good to see everyone again.
+I wanted to stay in touch with him and I thought it would be good to see everyone.
 I was told by Rod that they would be talking about VCG for the 2020 election season.
-The 2018 tour had not accomplished what I was the most interested in, so I wondered if they were going to address that.
+The 2018 tour had been interesting but it has not accomplished its main goal of getting 5% of evangelicals to vote Democrat for the first time.
+I wondered if they were going to address that.

 I decided to make it a road trip.
 Telluride was about a six hour+ drive from Boulder.
-It was a beautiful road and I was in the mood for an adventure.
+It was a beautiful road and I was in the mood for an adventure after my time in bed.
 I pointed my Nissan Murano towards the south and set out.
-I was still recovering from the first surgery and I quickly realized that my habit of long driving trips was now going to be more difficult in my present condition.
-What I realized was that although I was on my feet again, the lingering consequences of the TURP procedure was causing fatigue.
+I was still recovering from the first surgery and I quickly realized that my habit of taking long driving trips was now going to be more difficult in my present condition.
+What I realized was that although I was on my feet again, the lingering consequences of the TURP procedure were causing fatigue.
 I stopped about every two hours to take a break and finally made it to the festival.

 I came home and began meeting with some of Brett’s guys who were local.
 They were young (38-42) and very successful at making things happen.
 It was a breath of fresh air and something that seemed it held some promise.